denten-books/plain-text/support/sup-blog.md

 What one sees at the surface of a screen is a part of a more complex, laminate figure which extends across surfaces: some near to the reader and other remote, inches and sometimes continents away from the site of interpretation.
-The electronic book in my palm has its origins on servers in Ohio, Northern Virginia, Mumbai, and São Paulo.[^3]
+The electronic book in my palm has its origins on servers guarded by armed men in Ohio, Northern Virginia, Mumbai, and São Paulo.[^3]

 "Literary analysis should awaken to the importance of media-specific analysis, a mode of critical attention which recognizes that all texts are instantiated and that the nature of the medium in which they are instantiated matters,"
-N. Katherine Hayles wrote in *Poetics Today* more than a decade ago.[^3] These words, along with other pioneering works by materially-minded textual scholars such as Johanna Drucker, Jerome McGann, and Matthew Kirschenbaum, have motivated my approach to writing *Plain Text: The Poetics of Computation* (Stanford UP, 2017).
+N. Katherine Hayles wrote in *Poetics Today* more than a decade ago.[^3] These words, along with other pioneering works by materially-minded textual scholars such as Johanna Drucker, Matthew Kirschenbaum, and Jerome McGann have motivated my approach to writing *Plain Text: The Poetics of Computation* (Stanford UP, 2017).

 What are the media specifics of text instantiated on digital screens?
 In answering that question, I have relied on a number of archival sources that point to an intellectual legacy shared between the history of literary thought and the history of modern computing.
-In this way, I show that the very idea of a Turing machine, at the center of algorithmic, owes its origins to a series of thought experiments about the nature of interpretation in the work of Ludwig Wittgenstein.
-Elsewhere, I discuss the influence of metaphor theory in the thought of influential user interface.

-In one chapter, I show that the genealogy of Turing machines, the blueprint of all hypothetical computers, has its roots in the
+In this way, I show that the very idea of a Turing machine, crucial to the development of computer science, owes its origins to a series of thought experiments about the nature of interpretation in the work of Ludwig Wittgenstein.
+Elsewhere, I discuss the influence of metaphor theory in the practice of user interface design, as reflected in the thought of Brenda Laurel, Donald Norman, Edwin Hutchins and other proponents of the "direct manipulation" movement, which gave us the familiar "windows," "folders," "scroll bars," and "trash cans" on screen.
+I show how the very mechanics of cathode ray tube and liquid crystal displays affect the apprehension of digital media, including text, which moves on screen, at the limits of critical flicker fusion in excess of 60 times per second, even as it appears to stand still.

-Our collective alienation from the immediate material contexts of inscription is less obvious but no less palpable than the plight of other tinkerers.

-We should be united in our insistence on keeping power structures
+What happens when farmers lose the right to handle earth or to fix their tools?
+What happens to writers who lose touch with the pen and page?
+Our collective alienation from the material contexts of knowledge production is a matter of grave concern, and one that should unite us into a community of
+tinkerers: co-authors, editors, shareholders.
+In *Plain Text* I wrote:

+> The politics of inscription are not simply a matter for academic discussion.
+In the time that it took me to finish this book, a coalition of US "data dissidents" won a temporary exemption from the Digital Millennium Copyright Act to allow them to modify their medical implants.
+It included Hugo Campos, who wanted to access data collected by his Implantable Cardioverter Defibrillator, and Ben West and Jay Radcliffe who fought for rights to modify their implanted insulin pumps.
+Marie Moe, of Norway, similarly struggled to rewrite her heart implant's software.
+"I want to know what code is running inside of my body," she said.
+"Medical devices are black boxes," she continued, "you can't look into them, there's no transparency, we don't know how they work."[@mcgowan_i_2016; @sellars_petition_2014]

+> In Pakistan, the American National Security agency-sponsored Skynet program has placed people on the US-sanctioned "disposition matrix" or "kill list" based on predictive analytics: social network analysis, cellular machine learning, patterns of travel and telephone use.
+Automated tools with names like SMARTTRACKER, SMARTCHART, and Cloud Travel Analytic select people for target strikes by unmanned areal vehicles [@mcneal_targeted_2014;
+@weber_keep_2016].
+Our ability to interpret codes that kill on our behalf also stems from our capacity to access them, read, understand, modify, and publish criticism.

+> Readers everywhere are engaged in a *political* struggle to control and
+> deploy codified resources.
+The heart and the sky are sites on which the
+> tactics of inscription are increasingly contested.
+They require a capacity
+> to "meet the machine" and a poetics capable of new emendations.

+The right to access the internals of a device is intrinsically related to the right to interpret it.
+An engaged and literate public requires the ability to keep mechanisms of power in plain view, amendable to commentary and continual interpretation.

 [^1]: Samuelson, Pamela.
 “Freedom to Tinker.”
 Theoretical Inquiries in Law 17, no. 2 (2016): 562–600.